December 2019 marked the 10th anniversary of the founding of my blog Investor Junkie.

 This means that what an expert has to say is becoming more important than ever.
 So build your business around yourself or a persona that makes your brand more trustworthy.

 It’s becoming harder to determine computer-generated content from reality.
 With deep-fake video and audio, you could create a personal brand around yourself without having to do the writing and talking.
-Don’t just take my word for it–check out the examples above.
+Don’t just take my word for it — check out those links.

 You could even become a modern-day Max Headroom.